sillevl/course-software-engineering/ruby_from_other_languages.md

 end
 ```

-Variable Constants
+### Variable Constants

 Constants are not really constant.
 If you modify an already initialized constant, it will trigger a warning, but not halt your program.
-That isn’t to say you should redefine constants, though.
+That isn’t to say you **should** redefine constants, though.

-Naming conventions
+### Naming conventions

 Ruby enforces some naming conventions.
 If an identifier starts with a capital letter, it is a constant.
-If it starts with a dollar sign ($), it is a global variable.
-If it starts with @, it is an instance variable.
-If it starts with @@, it is a class variable.
+If it starts with a dollar sign (`$`), it is a global variable.
+If it starts with `@`, it is an instance variable.
+If it starts with `@@`, it is a class variable.

 Method names, however, are allowed to start with capital letters.
 This can lead to confusion, as the example below shows: